 On-the-Job Training (OJT)

 The ARWB’s OJT program provides employers with opportunity to train new employee(s) and receive up to 90% reimbursement for their salary during the OJT training period.
 OJT helps employers fill the gap between a potential employee’s skills and what is required to fully perform their job.
-Review the Employer’s Agreement and Frequently Asked Questions links to better understand the scope of the OJT program.
+Review the Employer’s Agreement and Frequently Asked Questions to better understand the scope of the OJT program.

-Atlanta Regional Commission’s Workforce Development provides recruitment services at no cost through a series of local Career Resource Centers.
+Atlanta Regional Commission’s Workforce Solutions provides recruitment services at no cost through a series of local Career Resource Centers.
 Connecting local businesses with qualified job applicants can save time and money for businesses in managing their HR activities.

 - Pre-employment Assessment/ Screening